 In 1998 scientists in the Department of Clinical Neuroscience at University Hospital in Sweden proved that human adult brains have the ability to generate new neurons throughout life.
 This discovery finally put to rest the old theory that brain cells die off as we age.
 And never recover.

-New neurons increase memory capacity, reduce the overlap between different memories and also add information regarding time to memories.
+New neurons help encode memory, reduce the overlap between different memories, and also add information regarding time to memories.

-And when your brain goes into maintenance mode, neurogenesis ensures that neurons multiply.
+And when your brain goes into maintenance mode, neurogenesis ensures that neurons are repaired and multiply.

 Brain Blood Supply